KBVE/kbve/README.md

 #### AstroVe

-Astro VE is an Astro-based library for javascript libraries
+Astro VE is an Astro-based UX/UI library that empowers developers to seamlessly create elegant and adaptable UX/UI components, fostering an interactive and intuitive user experience across diverse website applications.

 #### React Appwrite